 If your group keeps personal data in computers, your computers should be password protected.
 You should have up-to-date software to protect them from malware and viruses.
 If you store information on paper, it should be filed securely.

-If your group stores personal data on the internet (e.g. attached to emails, in Google Drive, in Dropbox, etc) you should check that the companies storing the data comply with GDPR regulations and that the data is not transferred outside of the EU.
+If your group stores personal data on the internet (e.g. attached to emails, in Google Drive, in Dropbox, in MailChimp etc) you should check that the companies storing the data comply with GDPR regulations and that the data is not transferred outside of the EU.
+Following Brexit, there are provisions that allow ongoing data transfer to companies based in the EU, so you just need to check that data is not transferred outside of the EU.
 Most big companies have privacy policies which confirm they comply.
-However, email marketing company Mailchimp currently stores data outside of the EU, so it is simpler to choose a different mailing list provider, such as Freshmail or Send in Blue, which also offer free services to organisations with small mailing lists.

 For example, your group’s secretary might keep an up-to-date copy of all your members’ contact details in their computer.
 Another committee member is organising an event, and needs to contact all the members to tell them about it.
 The secretary sends them the list by email.
 The committee member downloads the list into their own personal computer.
 (The computer should be password protected and have up-to-date anti-spyware software.)
 Once the committee member has done the task, they should delete the copy from their computer and emails, so that the group does not lose track of who is storing what information.